NIKEA-SOFT/HelenaFramework/README.md

   `Runtime mute`
   `Runtime redirect logging`
   `Replacing file logger with custom`
-  `Separate logging file for each type or all in one file.`
+  `Separate logging file for each type or all in one file`

 - ##### Types:
   `Allocators`